Filthy Notes for Frozen Hearts

-Filthy Notes for Frozen Hearts is the seventh album by the German band Lacrimas Profundere.
-A video clip was released for the song "Again It's Over" and "My Velvet Little Darkness".
-"Again It's Over" was released on its own single prior to Filthy Notes For Frozen Hearts.
-An acoustic version of "Filthy Notes" was made available for preorders from Amazon.
+Filthy Notes for Frozen Hearts is the seventh studio album by the German gothic metal band Lacrimas Profundere.
+Music videos were released for the songs "Again It's Over" and "My Velvet Little Darkness".
+"Again It's Over" was released on its own single prior to Filthy Notes for Frozen Hearts.
+An acoustic version of the track "Filthy Notes" was made available for preorders from Amazon.

 Track listing

-All Songs Written By Christopher Schmid and Oliver Nikolas Schmid, except where noted.
+All songs written by Christopher Schmid and Oliver Nikolas Schmid, except where noted.